Designed and constructed to fit your needs

 At one time building technology seemed in many ways to be mainly focussed on the rearing and finishing pig.
 Performance parameters were not so tight for the breeding animal.
 The leaner, prolific breeding pig is changing all that and as more of them are housed in ‘MEATSPEED’ conditions the more this is becoming apparent.
 In service, gestation and especially farrowing extra nurture is paying dividends.
 As progress asks more and more of the sow ideally for less and less, then environment assumes an ever more important role.
 To that end the very best and latest designs, with all the attention to performance of a finishing building, also carry the name MEATSPEED.

-Performance perameters now matter for the learner, prolific breeding pig
+Performance perameters now matter for the leaner, prolific breeding pig

 Slatted or straw based, the buildings have full SKOV ventilation.
 Shell construction is as for rearing buildings.
 It is interesting to note that it is environment and its control, as far as buildings are concerned, which determines FCR and DLWG.
 Where comparisons between straw and slatted systems have been made no discernible performance difference is seen and so, for both breeding and rearing on slats or straw, all carry the MEATSPEED name.